darkseas-education/computer-science-atar/notebooks/11_sequence_export.md

 We usually run a notebook cell-by-cell from top to bottom with the play icon or keys Shift-Enter.

-What will happen if you tun the cell beginning `print('Welcome ...')`
+What will happen if you run the cell beginning `print('Welcome ...')`

 ```python